natural-language-programming/.github/profile/README.md

 <pre>
-  Natural Language Programming (NLP) is the practice of using human language, such as English, to instruct a computer system or programming environment, akin to traditional code instructing a processor.
+  Natural Language Programming is the practice of using human language, such as English, to instruct a computer system or programming environment, akin to traditional code instructing a processor.
 It involves writing concise, natural language sentences or phrases that describe the desired program behavior,